ga-wdi-quizzes/week-05/README.md

 Functional tests are written with the user in mind, to test pieces of functionality.

-Unit tests are written to test each method of the program written by the developer, to assure it produces the expected output based on its input.
+Unit tests are written to test each method of the program written by the developer, to assure it produces the expected output based on its input under various conditions.
 ```

 ### Question 5